auth0/docs/articles/rules/redirect.md

 <div class="alert alert-info"><strong>What is state?</strong> State is an opaque value, used to prevent <a href="/security/common-threats#cross-site-request-forgery-xsrf-or-csrf-">CSRF attacks</a>.
 In this case, Auth0 passes this param to the redirect URL.</div>

-You need to extract this value since you will need it in order to resume the authentication transaction after the redirect (see `THE_ORIGINAL_STATE` at the next paragraph).
+Your redirect URL will need to extract the `state` parameter and send it back to Auth0 in order to resume the authentication transaction.

 ## What to do afterwards